mvenzke-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_environmentalization.md

 * `values.yaml` files.
 * YAML Entity files (not recommended).

-You can encode a string value in base64 using ```{{base64 "changeme"}}```.
-This is very useful for development or local environment, when your YAML configuration does not required to be encrypted.
-This does not work when your YAML configuration is encrypted, as recommended for production environments.
+You can encode a string value in base64 using `{{base64 "changeme"}}`.
+This is very useful for development or local environments, when your YAML configuration is not required to be encrypted.
+This does not work when your YAML configuration is encrypted, which is recommended for production environments.

 The `placeholder` is replaced by an encrypted value in case a non-empty passphrase is set.